zcattacz/alasql_wiki/DROP.md

     DROP INDEX index;
 ```

-Note that `[engine]` is to be used when the database to be `DROP`ed is hosed by a different engine.
+Note that [engine] is to be used when the database to be DROPped is hosed by a different engine (as for example IndexedDB or filestorage).
 Example:

 ```sql
 DROP INDEXEDDB DATABASE db_name